-Action 8 For Actions/Services not included as contributing to meeting the Increased or Improved Services Requirement: Students to be Served ☐ AII ⊠ S tudents with n Disabilities Specific Student Group(s)] Location(s) ☐ Spec cific Schools: □ Sp ecific Grade spans: OR For Actions/Services included as contrib outing to meeting the Increa ased or Improv ved Services Requi rement: Students to be Served ☐ English Learr ners [Foster Youth ☐ Low Income Scope of S Services LEA-wide Group(s) Schoolwide OR Limited to Unduplicated Student Location(s) ☐ All schools ☐ Spec cific Schools: ☐ Sp ecific Grade spans: ACTIONS/SERVICES 2017-18 2018-19 2019-20 ☐ New ☐ Modified ☐ Unchanged ☐ New Unchanged ☐ New ☐ Modified ☐ Unchanged In order to ensure that students with disabilities are appropriately placed to effectively meet their identified needs, the Director of Special Services, Department Support Staff, and Special Education Local Plan Area (SELPA) staff will train site administration, special education staff, and SST teams on best practices when determining the placement of students.
-Additional training will be provided to site administration and special education staff on the eligibility criteria for students with disabilities to access services through Extended School Year (ESY) to address the students identified needs in the area of regression and recoupment of information from the completed school year. priately placed to needs, the Director Department Suppreducation Local Placain site administration, and SST te when determining Additional training istration and specification in the area of the state port Staff, and an Area (SELPA) ation, special sams on best g the placement of g will be provided to cial education staff students with ses through Extended appropriation needs, the Support State (SELPA) education determine training veducation disabilities area. to ensure that students with disabilities are lately placed to effectively meet their identified the Director of Special Services, Department Staff, and Special Education Local Plan Area staff will train site administration, special in staff, and SST teams on best practices when ing the placement of students.
-Additional will be provided to site administration and special in staff on the eligibility criteria for students with the sto access services through Extended School (Y) to address the students identified needs in of regression and recoupment of information completed school year.
+Action 8 For Actions/Services not included as contributing to meeting the Increased or Improved Services Requirement: Students to be Served ☐ AII 🖂 S tudents with Disabilities ☐ [Specific Student Group(s)] Location(s) Specific Schools: Specific Grade spans: OR For Actions/Services included as contrib outing to meeting the Increased or Improv ved Services Requi irement: Students to be Served ☐ English Learn ners Low Income Scope of S Services LEA-wide Group(s) Schoolwide OR Location(s) All schools ☐ Specific Schools: Specific Grade spans: ACTIONS/SERVICES 2017-18 2018-19 2019-20 ☐ New ☐ Modified ☐ Unchanged ☐ New ⊠ Modified Unchanged ☐ New ☐ Modified ☐ Unchanged In order to ensure that students with disabilities a placed to effectively meet their identified needs, Special Services, Department Support Staff, and Education Local Plan Area (SELPA) staff will trai administration, special education staff, and SST practices when determining the placement of stutraining will be provided to site administration and education staff on the eligibility criteria for student to access services through Extended School Year address the students identified needs in the area recoupment of information from the completed so the Director of I Special n site teams on best dents.
+Additional d special nts with disabilities ar (ESY) to In order to ensure that stude are appropriately placed to identified needs, the Director Services, Department Supp Special Education Local Plastaff will train site administrated education staff, and SST te practices when determining students.
+Additional training site administration and special education the eligibility criteria for some disabilities to access service School Year (ESY) to address dentified needs in the area recoupment of information for school year effectively meet their or of Special ort Staff, and an Area (SELPA) ation, special ams on best the placement of g will be provided to cial education staff students with es through Extended ess the students of regression and In order to ensure that students with disabilities are appropriately placed to effectively meet their identified needs, the Director of Special Services, Department Support Staff, and Special Education Local Plan Area (SELPA) staff will train site administration, special education staff, and SST teams on best practices when determining the placement of students.
+Additional training will be provided to site administration and special education staff on the eligibility criteria for students with disabilities to access services through Extended School Year (ESY) to address the students identified needs in the area of regression and recoupment of information from the completed school year.

+BUDGETED EXPENDITURES

-BUDGETED EXPENDITURES 2017-18 2018-19 2019-20 Amount \$10,000 Amount \$10,200 Amount \$10,404 Source LCFF Sup/Con Source LCFF Sup/Con LCFF Sup/Con Budget Reference 1000-3999 Budget Reference 1000-3999 Budget Reference 1000-3999
+2017-18 2018-19 2019-20

+Amount \$10,000 Amount \$11,000 Amount \$12,000

+Source LCFF Source LCFF Source LCFF

+Budget Reference 1000-3999 Budget Reference 1000-3999 Budget Reference 1000-3999